Paper TLDR Project

 • The random foldable distribution additionally requires $\bt_1 \in (\field^\ast)^{n_i}$, and $\bt_1 + \bt_2 = 0$.

-• The construction above requires that, the minimum relative distance over $n$ layers of encoding should preserve to be sufficient.
+• The construction above requires that, the minimum relative distance over $n$ layers of encoding should remain sufficient.

 • Applying $\bt_1$ and $\bt_2$ against $\enc_i(\bm_r)$ for $\enc_{i + 1}(\bm)$ will lead to additional zeros in Hamming Weight.

-• The key lemma here is to introduce rank-nullity theorem to bound the kernel size of the matrix formed by columns of the generator matrix, which help with lowering the parameters in Hamming Weight.
+• The key lemma here is to introduce rank-nullity theorem to bound the kernel size of the sub-matrix from columns of the generator matrix, which help with lowering the parameters in Hamming Weight.

 • The additional zeros introduced in new level of encoding caused larger and larger min distance, that is $\dist_{C_i} \ge \dist_{C_j}$ for $i \le j$.